Rangers' Louis Domingue gets the start in net vs. Wild

 He was re-assigned to Hartford after the game, but then recalled – along with fellow goaltender Dylan Garand and defenseman Connor Mackey – when the Rangers realized that neither Shesterkin nor Quick would be able to play against the Wild.

-Laviolette didn’t reveal much about how long his top two goalies might be out of action.
-Shesterkin is dealing with soreness after suffering an undisclosed injury in last Thursday’s win over the Carolina Hurricanes.
+Laviolette didn’t reveal much about how long his top two goalies might be out.
+Shesterkin is dealing with soreness after suffering an undisclosed injury in last Thursday’s win over Carolina.
 He did take part in about half of Monday’s practice and in Tuesday’s optional morning skate, and he was the only goalie skating in Wednesday’s lightly attended optional practice.

 Quick, 37, made 35 saves in last Saturday’s 5-4 shootout loss to Minnesota and 25 saves in Tuesday’s win over Detroit, but he unofficially has been dealing with an upper-body injury since then.
 Both he and Shesterkin are considered “day-to-day,’’ according to Laviolette, who said he has no concerns about either being out for an extended period.

-After Thursday’s game, the Rangers play Sunday against Columbus and then do not play again until next Saturday, when they travel across the Hudson River to play the Devils.
+After Thursday’s game, the Rangers play Sunday against Columbus and then do not play again until next Saturday, when they visit the Devils.
 That long break should help the team’s injured players in their recovery, Laviolette said.

 “I do think that [break] comes at a good spot,’’ Laviolette said.
 “You see some of the personnel that's missing from the lineup [in addition to the goaltenders, defenseman Adam Fox is on long-term injured reserve with a lower-body injury and center Filip Chytil on injured reserve with an upper-body injury].